ymyke/cardio/README.md

   - All fixmes is fightvnc and tuivnc
 - Blood costs (Or some other concept?
 Rations?
 Energy?
 Karma? ...?)
 - Bones (other name?
 Spirits?
 Essence?
 Soul? ...?)

+- Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

 # Architectural considerations